Megan Neumann is heading into her sophomore year at Embry-Riddle with an eye-opening experience of extensive research conducted over the summer.

 Thanks to her Boeing scholarship, Mechanical Engineering student Chyra Parson is one step closer to achieving her dreams.

 Worldwide MBAA student Steven Warmath uses his passion for pop culture to make a difference in the Orlando community and beyond.

 Blake Evans and Corey Hume

-Senior Niko Blanks is on a mission to help shape a more advanced – and accessible – age of space exploration.
+Space Operations major Niko Blanks is on a mission to help shape a more advanced – and more accessible – age of space exploration.

 Aeronautical Science senior Skyler Williams shares his experience transferring to Embry-Riddle’s Prescott Campus.